Is NetSuite ERP or CRM right for your business?

 Stands for “Software as a Service.”
 The idea behind SaaS is that a company doesn’t purchase servers and application software and run them in-house.
 Instead, they contract with an external company, in this case, NetSuite with its own server farm, software and support staff.

 When your company starts using a NetSuite ERP or CRM your team will log in directly to the system via the internet.
-Which employee can see what part of the system is decided by your business.
-The setup and maintenance of access are controlled by a NetSuite Administrator, we’ll cover the role a NetSuite Administrator has later in this post.
+Which employee can see what part of the system is decided by your business?
+The setup and maintenance of access are controlled by a NetSuite Administrator.

 What is multi-tenancy?